wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Earlier we modified the `fetchJoke` function to accept a reference to the loader, but now we are calling it from a separate file.

 How do we pass it?
-We can pass it as an argument to `handleclick` like so 👇
+We can pass it as an argument to `handleClick` like so 👇

 ```js
 //jokes.js